Tanmoy-Rath/gettingandcleaningdata/README.md

 # Getting and Cleaning data
-## Course Poject on UCI HAR Dataset
+## Course Project on UCI HAR Dataset